 Taking a vacation in the idyllic town of Whistler is a great idea any time of year.
 Famous for having the largest skiable terrain of any ski resort in all of North America, Whistler has much more to offer regardless of your interest in hitting the slopes.
 This is a fantastic travel destination if you are passionate about mountain biking and the outdoors, experiencing stunning mountain vistas, dining in up-market restaurants and bars, playing golf, or renting a cabin and getting a feel for the quaint European-style, pedestrian-friendly village.

-Like any destination, if you want to make the most out of your Whistler vacation, you are going to need the right information and research at your disposal which is why we have brought all of the key information about the world’s best travel destination into one place for you.
+Like any destination, if you want to make the most out of your Whistler vacation, you are going to need not only the right vacation rental but the right information and research at your disposal which is why we have brought all of the key information about the world’s best travel destination into one place for you.

 Whistler sees on average around 3 million over-night and day visitors annually, with 45% of these visitors arriving during the winter months.
 This means that you won’t be alone during your visit and will have the opportunity to meet many like-minded people.